Frequently Asked Questions

 - Will a monthly service fee be added to my bill?

 A monthly charge could apply depending on your rate schedule and level of usage.
 For example, residential customers pay a minimum charge of $.17 per day.
-For commercial customers on Rate Schedule A, the customer charge is $9.56 per month.
-For agricultural customers on Rate Schedule PA, the customer charge is $14.58 per month.
+For non-residential customers, the monthly customer charge is based on your usage and billing rate.
+These monthly charges apply to all customers, not just those with solar systems and help offset the fixed costs of being connected to the electric grid.

 - Why am I billed separately for gas and electricity?